Protecting and sustaining the unique lands,

 The Environmental Action Committee of West Marin (EAC) is a 501(3)(c) environmental nonprofit centrally located in Point Reyes Station, California, the gateway town to the only national seashore on the West Coast.

-Located just an hour from San Francisco, our mission-based work focuses on environmental issues facing the coastal communities of West Marin, the largest rural region of Marin County, California.
-The area is generally extends from Dillion Beach to the north, south to Muir Beach, and west of Nicasio and the San Geronimo Valley out to the Pacific Ocean.
-The area includes several unincorporated coastal communities (Bolinas, Dillion Beach, Inverness, Marshall, Muir Beach, Olema, Point Reyes Station, Stinson Beach, and Tomales), and is home to approximately 16,000 people, or about 6.5% of the population of Marin County, and receives over 2+ million visitors a year in search of respite, relaxation, and recreation.
+For nearly 47-years EAC has remain engaged in the protection of West Marin’s unique lands, waters and biodiversity through advocacy, engagement and education.
+Located just an hour from San Francisco, our work focuses on large scale environmental threats (i.e. land-use, coastal protections, and climate change) facing the unincorporated coastal communities of West Marin from Dillon to Muir beaches.
+West Marin is the largest rural region of Marin County, California, and is home to approximately 16,000 people, or about 6.5% of the population of Marin County, and receives over 2+ million visitors a year in search of respite, relaxation, and recreation.

 Protect and sustain the unique lands, waters, and biodiversity of West Marin.